misskey-dev/misskey/CONTRIBUTING.md

 Thanks for your cooperation 🤗

+### Additional things for ActivityPub payload changes
+*This section is specific to misskey-dev implementation.
+Other fork or implementation may take different way.
+A significant difference is that non-"misskey-dev" extension is not described in the misskey-hub's document.*

+If PR includes changes to ActivityPub payload, please reflect it in [misskey-hub's document](https://github.com/misskey-dev/misskey-hub-next/blob/master/content/ns.md) by sending PR.

+The name of purporsed extension property (referred as "extended property" in later) to ActivityPub shall be prefixed by `_misskey_`. (i.e. `_misskey_quote`)

+The extended property in `packages/backend/src/core/activitypub/type.ts` **must** be declared as optional because ActivityPub payloads that comes from older Misskey or other implementation may not contain it.

+The extended property must be included in the context definition.
+Context is defined in `packages/backend/src/core/activitypub/misc/contexts.ts`.
+The key shall be same as the name of extended property, and the value shall be same as "short IRI".

+"Short IRI" is defined in misskey-hub's document, but usually takes form of `misskey:<name of extended property>`. (i.e. `misskey:_misskey_quote`)

+One should not add property that has defined before by other implementation, or add custom variant value to "well-known" property.

 ## Reviewers guide
 Be willing to comment on the good points and not just the things you want fixed 💯